Pregnancy and obesity: Know the risks

 Concerned about pregnancy and obesity?
 Understand the risks of obesity during pregnancy — plus steps to promote a healthy pregnancy.By Mayo Clinic Staff

-Being obese during pregnancy can have a major impact on your health and your baby's health.
+Having a high body mass index (BMI) during pregnancy can have a major impact on your health and your baby's health.
 Find out about the possible complications, recommendations for weight gain and what you can do to promote a healthy pregnancy.

 What's considered obese?

 Obesity is diagnosed when a person's BMI is 30 or higher.
 To determine your BMI, divide your weight in pounds by your height in inches squared and multiply by 703.
 Or divide your weight in kilograms by your height in meters squared.